top of page

 WHY ARE YOUR CEREMONIES FOR WOMEN ONLY?

 I wish to create a safe space for women to explore healing, spirit and feminine empowerment; to address and heal some of the wounding that growing up in a patriarchal culture -which disrespects women, nature and intuitive wisdom paths - brings.
 This aligns with my own personal path working with cacao.
-Sometimes the wounding which women wish to explore with cacao in ceremony is caused by harmful experiences with men, so this is another important reason I chose to create a safe-feeling women-only space.

 CAN YOU TRAIN ME TO HOLD CACAO CEREMONIES?